abhiramasonny/jaithon/packages/jaicv/README.md

 Named so that nobody has to find out by trying:

 - **Codecs**: TIFF, WebP, JPEG 2000, EXR, GIF.
 PNG interlacing.
-- **objdetect**: QR and barcode reading, the DNN face detector, and the coefficients of OpenCV's pre-trained people detector — `HOGDescriptor` computes the descriptor and takes a detector, but does not ship one.
+- **objdetect**: barcodes, micro QR, the DNN face detector, and the coefficients of OpenCV's pre-trained people detector — `HOGDescriptor` computes the descriptor and takes a detector, but does not ship one.
+A kanji QR segment comes back as its Shift-JIS bytes rather than as text.
 - **calib3d**: fisheye, stereo rectification and matching, `find_essential_mat`
   and pose recovery, circle-grid patterns.
 - **dnn**: reading ONNX or Caffe.
 A network is built and run in jaitensor;